thefinnlab/psyanim-docs/entities_and_components.md

 To build a more intuitive feel for the power of `PsyanimComponents` and how best to utilize them, we can create a simple game consisting of 3 levels.

-The 'levels' will be implemented as `PsyanimScenes` and all of our game logic will be implemented in `PsyanimComponents`.
+The `levels` will be implemented as `PsyanimScenes` and all of our game logic will be implemented in `PsyanimComponents`.

+The goal of our game will be to 'pickup' all the 'collectible' items in each level.

+For simplicity, and to focus on the Psyanim coding aspect, rather than HTML GUI dev, we will output game state to the console.

 ## 2. Project Setup: Setup your npm project and install psyanim-2